beingfrankly/beingfranky.nl/pages/How to have an accessible input while the label is invisible.md

 So our search field has a `placeholder` with **”Find repositories..“**.
 It doesn't have a `label` associated with the input field, because why should we have one if it's visually not there.
 Right?

 ## What’s so flawed about it?
 You might wonder what the problems are with the example above?
 Well, in this example there’s two problems I’ll cover.

 1. The `placeholder` is used as a substitute for the `label`.
 2. People who use Voice Control, or something similiar, aren’t able to interact directly with the search field.

 ### Placeholder shenanigans
 When you do a search for **placeholder** combined with **accessibility**, you'll see a lot of articles on why you shouldn't use placeholders to begin with.
 This is because the `placeholder` attribute is tied to a lot of accessible problems.
 I’ll cover those problems on a different time because it’s beyond the scope of this post.

 The main takeaway I want to share about the `placeholder` attribute is that we shouldn’t depend on it.
 The intent of a `placeholder` isn’t the same as the intent of a `label`.
 And this is important for assistive technologies, like screen readers.
 To give you an example.
-In 2019 JAWS, one the biggest screen readers,[^1] changed how they processed the `placeholder` attribute.
+In 2019 JAWS, one the biggest screen readers[^1], changed how they processed the `placeholder` attribute.
 Before this change the `placeholder` attribute was completely ignored.

 ### Voice Control can’t be fully utilised
 The second problem is that assistive technology like Voice Control can’t interact with the search field directly.
 What do I mean by that?
 Well, it's not possible to use the command **“Click search”**.
-This command in Voice Control lets you select any interactible element based on the name of the `label`.
+This command in Voice Control lets you select any interactive element based on the name of the `label`.
 Considering that we don't have a label (yet), we're not able to use this command.

 ## So how could we solve this?
 We have a couple of options at our disposal:

 1. The first option is to add an explicit `label`.
 If you want to read more on what an explicit `label` is and how we could add them: [The what, why and how on labels](https://www.beingfrankly.nl/blog/the-what-why-and-how-behind-labels).
 The twist in this situation, however, is that we’ll hide the label visually through CSS.
 2. As a second option we could use the  `aria-label` attribute.
 This doesn’t require any CSS magic to hide it since the `aria-label` attribute isn’t visually shown.

 ### First option: the invisible label
 The first step is through adding an explicit `label` for our search field:
 ```html
 <form role="search">
   <label for="search-input" class="sr-only">Find repositories..</label>